ayyoung994/Benchmarking-AlphaFold_JCIM/inputs/02_5FWJ_apo/topology/README.md

 ## Purpose

-This directory was created to provide the topology, parameter, and restraint files required to build and simulate the **02_5FWJ_apo** MD system in a reproducible manner.
+This directory was created to provide the topology, parameter, and restraint files required to build and simulate the **5FWJ metal-depleted** MD system in a reproducible manner.

 ---